Trump’s lawyers ask judge to halt Friday's hush money case sentencing while they appeal to block it

 Trump’s lawyers ask judge to halt Friday’s hush money case sentencing while they appeal to block it

-NEW YORK (AP) — President-elect Donald Trump asked a judge Monday to halt this week’s sentencing in his hush money case while they appeal his recent rulings upholding the verdict.
+NEW YORK (AP) — President-elect Donald Trump on Monday moved to indefinitely postpone this week’s sentencing in his hush money case as he appeals a ruling that upheld the verdict and put him on course to be the first president to take office convicted of crimes.

-Trump’s lawyers said they plan to ask a state appeals court to reverse Judge Juan M. Merchan’s decision last week, which set the case for sentencing on Friday — little over a week before he’s sworn in for his second term.
+Trump’s lawyers say the case should be halted automatically while they ask a New York appeals court to reverse Judge Juan M. Merchan’s decision last week, which set the case for sentencing on Friday — little more than a week before his inauguration.

-In a pair of rulings in recent weeks, Merchan rejected Trump’s bid to throw out the verdict and dismiss the indictment on presidential immunity grounds and because of his impending return to the White House.
+If sentencing proceeds as scheduled, Trump’s lawyers argued, he will be appealing the verdict while in office and will be “forced to deal with criminal proceedings for years to come.”
+They raised an improbable scenario in which, if Trump wins his appeal, he could be then subjected to another criminal trial while in office.

 “Today, President Trump’s legal team moved to stop the unlawful sentencing in the Manhattan D.A.’s Witch Hunt,” Trump spokesperson Steven Cheung said.
 “The Supreme Court’s historic decision on Immunity, the state constitution of New York, and other established legal precedent mandate that this meritless hoax be immediately dismissed.”

-A message seeking comment was left for the Manhattan district attorney’s office, which prosecuted the case.
+The Manhattan district attorney’s office, which prosecuted the case, said it will file a response with the court.

-While Trump asserted that presidential immunity and his looming second term necessitated nixing the verdict, Merchan wrote in his Jan.
-3 ruling that only “bringing finality to this matter” by sentencing Trump would serve the interests of justice.
+Any delay in sentencing could run out the clock on closing the case before Trump’s second term begins Jan.
+20.

+The Justice Department’s Office of Legal Counsel, which provides legal advice and guidance to federal agencies, has maintained that a sitting president is immune from criminal proceedings.
+If sentencing doesn’t happen before Trump is sworn in, waiting until he leaves office in 2029 “may become the only viable option,” Merchan said in his ruling.

 The charges involved an alleged scheme to hide a hush money payment to porn actor Stormy Daniels in the last weeks of Trump’s 2016 campaign to keep her from publicizing claims she’d had sex with him years earlier.
 He says that her story is false and that he did nothing wrong.